denizzzka/libopencm3_kdsch/README.md

 - Compare build artifacts between the old and new build systems.
 - Document the new build system.
-- Test built applications on real hardware.
+- Test more targets on real hardware.